-According to the Stretching Institute, chest flexibility and strength is important in swimming.
-All swimming strokes involve the chest muscles which help to extend the arms.
+All swimming strokes involve the chest muscles, which help to extend the arms.
 Strokes like the freestyle, backstroke and breaststroke are all fueled by the chest muscles.
-Strength in the chest is important to help an athlete swim faster, but in swimming chest muscle endurance is even more important.
-Swim races can last for minutes at a time so the strongest athlete might start out in front, but endurance becomes the key in order to win the race.
+Strength in the chest is important to help an athlete swim faster, but chest muscle endurance is even more important.
+Swim races can last 30 minutes or more at a time, so the strongest athlete might start out in front, but endurance becomes the key in order to win the race.

 Any rowing sport such as kayaking, canoeing or competitive rowing requires chest strength and endurance.
-The chest muscles are heavily involved in the rowing action by pushing the oar into the water during the arm extension portion of the row.
-Over short rowing distance, chest strength can definitely help you row faster.
-However over a longer distance strength will wear out and endurance in the chest muscles will enable you to row for miles at a time.
+The chest muscles are heavily involved in the second and third phases of the rowing stroke.
+Over short rowing distances, chest strength can definitely help you row faster.
+However over a longer distance, strength will wear out and endurance in the chest muscles will enable you to row for miles at a time.